ModusCreateOrg/boing/md/DEVELOPING.md

 Let's get setup for desktop and device development.
 To do so, we'll need to ensure that we have the right libraries and tools installed.

 We're going to get setup in three phases:
-1. Clone Brickout and Creative Engine
+1. Clone Boing and Creative Engine
 2. Install supporting desktop libraries and tools
 3. Install ESP IDF toolchain (this is only needed if you want to program an ODROID GO)

-## Clone Brickout and Creative Engine
+## Clone Boing and Creative Engine
-The first thing we need to is create a folder that will contain Brickout and Creative engine.
+The first thing we need to is create a folder that will contain Boing and Creative engine.
 When we're done, the folder struction will look similar to the following.

     projects/
         |-creative-engine/      # Source Creative Engine
-        |-brickout/             # Source for Brickout
+        |-boing/             # Source for Boing
             |-creative-engine/  # Symbolic Link to the above directory

-Let's clone the Brickout and Creative Engine repos:
+Let's clone the Boing and Creative Engine repos:

-    mkdir brickout-game/                                          # Whould be within ~/projects or similar cd brickout-game/
+    mkdir boing-game/                                          # Whould be within ~/projects or similar cd boing-game/
-    git clone git@github.com:ModusCreateOrg/brickout.git
+    git clone git@github.com:ModusCreateOrg/boing.git
     git clone git@github.com:ModusCreateOrg/creative-engine.git
-    ln -s creative-engine/ brickout/creative-engine               # Create Symbolic Link
+    ln -s creative-engine/ boing/creative-engine               # Create Symbolic Link

 ## Install dependencies